KestrelInstitute/Specware/UserDoc/sources/writers-guide/writing.rst

 #.
 There's no blank line between the ``..productionlist::`` directive
    and the productions.

 #.
-Each production begins with a non-terminal, followed by a colon,
+Each production begins with a nonterminal, followed by a colon,
    then a collection of right-hand sides.

 #.
-In a RHS, if an identifier is surrounded by single-quotes then it's
+In the RHS, if an identifier is surrounded by single-quotes then it's
-   marked as a non-terminal.
-When docs are generated, the name in the RHS will be hyperlinked to the non-terminal's definition.
+   marked as a nonterminal.
+When docs are generated, the name in the RHS will be hyperlinked to the nonterminal's definition.

 #.
 A production can span multiple lines, but each additional line
    after the first needs to begin with a colon horizontally aligned with the first line.

 #.
 In the body of a document, you can make a hyperlinked reference to
-   a non-terminal with the syntax: ``:token:`name```, where ``name`` is the name of the non-terminal.
+   a nonterminal with the syntax: ``:token:`name```, where ``name`` is the name of the nonterminal.